Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 Items where the brainstorm reached a proposal are marked [M-proposed].
 Items with nothing behind them are blank.

 - **Bot recommendation body.** The mask's recommendation must be printable — a conditional on a card ("if the event would move you back, REROUTE").
 Language unwritten.
-[M-proposed: one conditional per mask verb, plain enough for 8-12 to read once and internalize]
+[M-proposed: one conditional per mask verb, plain enough to read once and internalize]
 - **Mask assignment vs. choice.** Which is the default first-play experience, which is the variant?
-[M-proposed: choice is more authentic to the masking theme; assignment is simpler as a tutorial mode — decide which is default]
+[M-proposed: choice is more authentic to the masking theme; assignment is simpler as a tutorial mode — decide which is default] [GRAVE CHOICE: at game start, players roll the first d6, and go in ascending order. the only time a 1 is truly better thaj a 6]
 - **Road branch structure.** Linear is assumed.
 Branch positions unconfirmed.
-[M-proposed: strictly linear; REROUTE operates on event-choice, not path-choice]
+[M-proposed: strictly linear; REROUTE operates on event-choice, not path-choice] [G: Deferred to modules; basegame linear, only 2 maps.
+If a player wins with all 6 masks, give them a free "backrooms" procedural map pack with 1 additional universal card per tier]
-- **Trade cost specifics beyond verb-swap.** What the card also charges (Static, position, Focus) is per-card.
-The general principle is stated; the card library is not. []
+- **Trade cost specifics.** What the card also charges is for later; the card library is not scooed. []
 - **Focus amount and recovery.** One unit per turn?
 Two?
 Does it recover mid-turn or only at turn-start? []
 - **The 36+ mask cards and their specific trades.** []
 - **Seat count.** Six is unconfirmed.
-[V4]
+[V4] [6 confirmed for scope]
 - **Draft tier gating specifics.** Road positions that gate tiers not yet specified.
 [M-proposed: road progress, not round number]
-- **graves' ethical whale hooks.** G11's compliant shape lives in `OBSCUR-REVENUE.md`.
-The hooks themselves are graves'. []
-- **Personal monetization mechanism.** G13.
-Legal half exists in `COLLABORATIVE-RELEASE-AGREEMENT.md` (retained ownership, non-exclusive grant).
-The rails do not. []
-- **Brand ownership.** Trademark doesn't decompose into modules and the release agreement doesn't touch it.
-Whoever holds *Obscur* and the *Foxyverse* holds a veto over the other two's ability to sell into that world.
-Foxy's to answer. []
-- **CALL's edge cases.** What happens if the table can't reach consensus?
-Timeout → no Focus spent this turn? []